 If you don’t have a fabric cutting machine, you’re missing out!

-I LOVE using my fabric cutter to create perfect applique shapes and quilt pieces.
-And I don’t know about you, but less time spent cutting fabric means more time sewing, which is a win in my books!
+I LOVE using my fabric cutters to create perfect applique shapes and quilt pieces.
+And, I don’t know about you, but less time spent cutting fabric means more time sewing, which is a win in my books!

-Here are reviews of the best fabric cutting machines and my thoughts on the four I own!
+Check out my reviews of the best fabric cutting machines and my thoughts on the whopping five I own!

 Some machines like the Cricut Maker use a small rotary blade to cut fabric, while others like the AccuQuilt and Sizzix Big Shot rely on cutting dies.